gabrielrhcp/FOOD-IN-SPACE/README.md

 ## LOVE 2D

-A versão do love2d utilizado foi a versão 1.1.0 64 bits.
+A versão do love2d utilizada foi a versão 1.1.0 64 bits.